Freemasonry / Fraternal Entry

 Charity

-A focused note with enough context to stand on its own.
+A focused entry with enough context to stand on its own.

 At A Glance